-Together with her life partner and biggest supporter Ray Harris, they maintain their homes in Cornelius, NC, and Jupiter, FL, for the comfort and convenience of their three cats, two Australian Lady Gouldian Finches and one lake dwelling Eastern River Cooter (turtle) named Wilbur, and a roof rat named Fred.
-When in Jupiter, Robin volunteers in the hospital of the Busch Wildlife Sanctuary and as an animal handler at education events.
+Together with her life partner and biggest supporter Ray Harris, they maintain their homes in Cornelius, NC, and Jupiter, FL, for the comfort and convenience of their two cats, two Australian Lady Gouldian Finches, one lake dwelling Eastern River Cooter (turtle) named Wilbur, and a roof rat named Fred.
+When in Jupiter, Robin volunteers in the hospital of the Busch Wildlife Rehabilitation/Sanctuary and as an animal handler at education events.